Accreditation and CPD

 MedCo accreditation training

-There are nine training modules which will take 30 to 40 hours to complete:
+There are eleven training modules which will take 30 to 40 hours to complete:

 Module 1 – Introduction to Whiplash Associated Disorder